-Regulations for season dates, structures, and restrictions were adopted by the F&W Commission on February 13, 2020, under the authority granted in MCA 87-1-301 and are valid March 1, 2020, through March 15, 2021.
+Regulations for season dates, structures, and restrictions were adopted by the F&W Commission on August 20 and October 28, 2021, under the authority granted in MCA 87-1-301 and are valid from the date of adoption, through March 15, 2022.
 The F&W Commission reserves the authority to amend the seasons, limits and regulations herein if deemed necessary for wildlife management purposes.
 Statutes and other information, including other agencies' restrictions, are provided as a courtesy and do not fall under Commission authority.
-Martha Williams, Director.
+Henry "Hank" Worsech, Director.
 Discrimination Prohibited - State and Federal laws, Title VI of Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, and Title IX of the Education Amendments of 1972, prohibit discrimination on the basis of race, color, sex, age, religion, national origin, or disability.
 Anyone believing he or she has been discriminated against (as described above) in any FWP program, activity, or facility may write to FWP Human Resources, 1420 East Sixth Avenue, PO Box 200701, Helena, MT 59620-0701 or the office of Equal Opportunity, U.S. Department of the Interior, Washington, D.C.
-20240
+20240.
+Any changes made to this printed publication can be found on the FWP website or by inquiring at any local FWP office.